MonTutes/monpytute/data_types.md

 ## bisect — Array bisection algorithm

-Python calls this "bisect" or a bisection algorithm, but virtually everywhere else I've seen these functions they've been called ["binary sort functions"](https://en.wikipedia.org/wiki/Binary_search_algorithm).
+Python calls this "bisect" or a bisection algorithm, but virtually everywhere else I've seen these functions they've been called ["binary search"](https://en.wikipedia.org/wiki/Binary_search_algorithm) or "insertion sort" functions.

 They allow fast, memory-efficient finding of items in a sorted list.
 There are 2 main functions: either to the left (`bisect_left`) or right (`bisect_right`) of an item.
 While there `insort_left` and `insort_right` functions, I've never used these, preferring to batch sort as calling `list.insert()` can be inefficient.